chalkers/chalkers.github.io/source/_posts/a/iot-intruder-detector.md

   Your browser does not support the video tag.
 </video>

 Then connect the nodes of the workflow together.
 Be sure to connect the green connection point on the _Conditional_ to the _SMS_ node.
-This means the conition has evaluated to true.
+This means the condition has evaluated to true.

 <video controls>
   <source src="/attachments/iot-motion/connect-the-flow.mp4" type="video/mp4">